screensavers-club/argos-docs/docs/hardware/assembly-guide/removing-supports.md

    ![Remove supports](../../../static/img/assembly/m12.png)

-7. For the tripod mount screw and nut area, use a plier to simply pull the support out from the nut side.
+7. For the tripod mount screw and nut area, use a plier to simply pull the support out from the top.

    ![Remove supports](../../../static/img/assembly/m13.png)